-- Open the Channels & Publishing section of your NativeChat bot,
+- Open the Publishing section of your NativeChat bot,

-- Click the Publish button for Facebook, and provide the App Secret and Page Access Token you have obtained earlier from your Facebook App.
+- Click the Add button for Facebook to open the Add Facebook configuration form, and provide the App Secret and Page Access Token you have obtained earlier from your Facebook App.

-- Click the Connect button.
+- Click the Add configuration button.
 You will receive a Webhook URL and Verify Token that you will use to create a Webhook in your Facebook App.

 Setup a webhook in Facebook